Walter M. Giffard

 Walter Le Montais Giffard (May 27, 1856 – June 30, 1929) was a Hawaiian diplomat and a member of Liliʻuokalani's Privy Council of State.
-He was born on the Island of Jersey in Great Britain and moved to Hawaii at a young age, working his way up through the W. G. Irwin & Co., Ltd organization to partnership and trustee.
+He was born in Jersey and moved to Hawaii at a young age, working his way up through the W. G. Irwin & Co., Ltd organization to partnership and trustee.
 Giffard was one of the consulting landscape architects for the grounds of the Royal Hawaiian Hotel in Waikiki.
 He was influential in the agricultural quarantine to protect Hawaii's sugar cane fields, and helped introduce the Yellow Caledonia cane to the growers.

 Early life

-He was born May 27, 1856, Island of Jersey, Great Britain, relocated to Hawaii in 1875 and was employed as a clerk by Honolulu merchant John T. Waterhouse.
+He was born May 27, 1856, in Jersey and relocated to Hawaii in 1875 where he was employed as a clerk by Honolulu merchant John T. Waterhouse.
 About a year later, he began working for W. G. Irwin & Co., Ltd as a bookkeeper, and by 1890 was secretary and treasurer.
 Irwin was then president and manager, with Claus Spreckels as vice president.
 Over the next several years, Giffard worked his way up in Irwin's company to become vice-president.
 He was a director and co-trustee with W. G. Irwin for all affiliated corporations under the Irwin umbrella.